-Organizing API Security Around the NIST Cybersecurity Framework
+Organizing API Security Around the NIST Framework

 APIs are the backbone of modern applications, enabling seamless integration and data exchange.
 This makes APIs a prime target for cyberattacks.
 According to Traceable’s 2023 State of API Security Report, 60% of organizations experienced an API-related breach in the last two years.
 If you’re a security leader looking to improve your organization’s API security posture and protect against attacks targeting APIs, organizing around a respected security framework such as the NIST Cybersecurity Framework 2.0 can help you lay a roadmap for your organization’s API security journey.